JEdward7777/codex-wordmap/README.md

 ## Usage

-For a video demonstration on how to use the project, visit our [YouTube tutorial](https://youtu.be/jyfAQwSdZts).
+For a video demonstration on how to use the project, see this [YouTube tutorial](https://youtu.be/jyfAQwSdZts).

 ## License